Abu Dharr al-Ghifari

 Abu Dharr Al-Ghifari Al-Kinani (أَبُو ذَرّ ٱلْغِفَارِيّ ٱلْكِنَانِيّ, ʾAbū Ḏarr al-Ghifārīy al-Kinānīy), also spelled Abu Tharr or Abu Zar, born Jundab ibn Junādah (جُنْدَب ٱبْن جُنَادَة), was the fourth or fifth person converting to Islam, and a member of the Muhajirun.
 He belonged to the Banu Ghifar, the Kinanah tribe.
-No date of birth is known.
+His date of birth is unknown.
 He died in 652 CE, at Al-Rabadha, in the desert east of Medina.

 Abu Dharr is remembered for his strict piety and also his opposition to Muawiyah during the caliphate of Uthman ibn Affan.
 He is venerated by Shia Muslims as one of The Four Companions, early Muslims who were followers (Shia) of Ali ibn Abi Talib.

 He was regarded by many, including Ali Shariati, Muhammad Sharqawi and Sami Ayad Hanna, as a principal antecedent of Islamic socialism, or the first Islamic socialist.
 He protested against the accumulation of wealth by the ruling class during 'Uthmān's caliphate and urged the equitable redistribution of wealth.

 Early life

 Little is known of his life before his conversion to Islam.
 Abu Dharr is said to have been a serious young man, an ascetic and a monotheist even before he converted.
 He was born to the Ghifar clan, located to the south-west of Medina.
 Abu Dharr was apparently typical of the early converts to Islam, described by Ibn Shihab al-Zuhri as "young men and weak people".
 They were a part of the Ghifar clan of the Banu Bakr ibn Abd Manat tribe, part of the Kinana tribes, which also included the Quraysh tribe of Muhammad.

 Popular accounts of Abu Dharr reported that his tribe lived by pillaging caravans, but that he preferred to live a poor but honest life as a shepherd.
-Having heard the contention that a new prophet had arisen in Mecca, Abu Dharr and his brother travelled to Mecca to find the prophet.
-The young seeker converted instantly and rushed out to declare his new faith in front of the Kaaba, which at that time was a pagan temple.
+Having heard the contention that a new prophet had arisen in Mecca, Abu Dharr and his brother travelled to Mecca to find him.
+He converted instantly and rushed out to declare his new faith in front of the Kaaba, which at that time was a pagan temple.
 He was beaten for his religious beliefs.
 He did this three days in a row, after which the Islamic prophet Muhammad told him to return to his clan, where he taught his people about Islam.
 He and his tribe then joined Muhammad after the Hijra, or migration to Medina in 622 CE.

 Muhammad once said that "the sky did not spread its canopy on any man who was more truthful than Abu Dharr."